Social welfare

 MSWA’s qualified Social Welfare Officers know their way around the various levels of government and non-government support systems.

-Your MSWA Social Welfare Officer looks at how your neurological condition is impacting the physical, social, emotional, and financial aspects of your life and that of your primary carer.
+Your MSWA Social Welfare Officer looks at how your neurological condition is impacting the physical, social, emotional and financial aspects of your life and that of your primary carer.

 They can assist in sourcing appropriate support and funding for you to live as independently as possible in the community.